-The University Libraries wish to create a Library Impact Statement for use when new courses, programs, majors or degrees are proposed.
+The University Libraries wish to create a Library Impact Statement (LIS) for use when new courses, programs, majors or degrees are proposed.
 Our objective is to work with faculty to evaluate the needs of new programs in advance of their adoption.
 Working actively rather than reactively, we may assure that our collections and services provide the support necessary for our students in all programs.
 We may also plan a budget accordingly, without reallocating funds from existing areas.

 Summary and Conclusion

 The Libraries endorse the concept of expanding or redesigning the curriculum as a vital and necessary aspect of academic work.
 Particularly as trends emerge which universities wish to adopt, we should be advocates for the creative and futuristic ventures devised by our faculty.
 At the same time, it is the Libraries’ responsibility to assure that the corresponding materials and services required by new programs can be met effectively by the University.
-Failure to plan and budget appropriately can result only in shortchanging students and diminishing the potential of the new programs.
-We also must be aware of the growing challenge of distance learning clientele and be prepared to offer a broader range of services than before.
+Failure to plan and budget appropriately can result only in shortchanging students and diminishing the potential of the new courses and programs.
+We also must be aware of the growing challenge of online learning clientele and be prepared to offer a broader range of services than before.
 Thus, now more than ever, the Library Impact Statement affords the opportunity for collaboration and prospective planning to the University, its faculty, and its students.